samjones00/docs/docs/_documentation/templates-vue.md

 Create new Nuxt Vuetify Project for .NET Core 3.1:

-    $ web new vuetify-nuxt ProjectName
+    $ x new vuetify-nuxt ProjectName

 Create new Nuxt Vuetify Project for .NET Framework:

-    $ web new vuetify-nuxt-netfx ProjectName
+    $ x new vuetify-nuxt-netfx ProjectName

 ---